Common types of health insurance plans

 A few downsides of EPOs are:

-• Depending on your plan and location, you may have limited in-network provider options.
+• Depending on your plan and location, you may have limited options for in-network providers.

-• Some EPO plans can have high out-of-pocket costs due to the deductible and coinsurance.
+• Some EPO plans can have high out-of-pocket costs due to their deductibles and coinsurance requirements.

 • EPOs only cover out-of-network care for emergencies.
 You must pay the entire bill if you receive ineligible out-of-network care.

-• EPO plans generally only serve specific regions or locations.
+• EPO plans typically serve only specific regions or locations.
 So they may not be appropriate for every employee’s needs.

 High deductible health plans (HDHPs)

 You may also have a choice between a low or high deductible health plan.
-An HDHP has higher deductibles than other plans.
+Like the name suggests, HDHPs have higher deductibles than other plans.

-PPOs, HMOs, POSs, and EPOs can be HDHPs if their deductible and out-of-pocket maximum meet the annual IRS thresholds.
+PPOs, HMOs, POSs, and EPOs can be HDHPs if their annual deductibles and out-of-pocket maximums meet the annual IRS thresholds.

 Self-only coverage